bakkenbaeck/iOS-handbook/HIRING.md

 # Job description for an iOS position

 ### A bit about you
-- 01 You love building applications for iOS.
+- 01 You enjoy building applications for iOS.
 - 02 You're happy working in a team.
-- 03 Interest in Swift, usability and communicating with Web services.
+- 03 Interest in Swift, usability and communicating with Web services such as REST and Websockets.
 - 04 Self-sustaining and forever curious.
 - 05 Familiarity with unit testing.
 - 06 A keen eye for good design is a bonus.
-- 07 Have you collaborated on open source projects?
+- 07 Do you collaborate on open source projects?
 That is also a bonus.

 ### What you'll be doing (Oslo)
 #### After one week